Information Meetings are held monthly on the USF campus. Click Here for a list of information meetings and graduate fairs.

 TOEFL results (minimum of 90) except for those who have recently completed their Bachelor’s degree at a U.S. University or who have done up to intermediate studies in Australia, New Zealand, Ireland, Canada, United Kingdom, or Norway.

 The GRE or GMAT are optional and not required for admission.
 The Admissions Committee has found that an applicant's undergraduate academic record and an applicant's professional experience are better indicators of success for graduate studies.
 An applicant may want to submit either their GRE or GMAT test score if they believe it might strengthen their application.

 Prospective students are encouraged to attend the Information Meetings held on campus.
 Individual visits can be scheduled by contacting the Master of Arts in International Studies office.

-February 15 is the application deadline.
+February 15 is the date for priority review.
+If you would like to submit an application after that date, please contact us at email@example.com.
 Applications are not accepted on a rolling basis.
 Completed applications are reviewed by April 1.

 No, all applications are considered for admission after the February 15 deadline for Fall admission.
 There is no spring admission.

 All application items can be uploaded when applying online.
 Please DO NOT send any applications to the Master of Arts in International Studies program office.

 Log in to your online USF application account to check the status of your application.
 You can send your recommenders a reminder to submit your letter from there as well.